-The Rings Node currently archives three groups of data obtained by the HST.
+The Ring-Moon Systems Node currently archives three groups of data obtained by the HST.
 The three groups currently available are:

 Observations of the Outer Planets from ACS, WFPC2, WFC3, and STIS.